emdroid/emdroid.github.io/_posts/2020-08-25-project-ares-part-4-ubuntu-on-zfs-encrypted-root.md

 ```

 - remove the original volumes mountpoins for root etc.
-- keep just the swap and the EFI partition
+- keep just the the EFI partition
+(you can just comment out the existing entries by using the `"#"` character)
+- the swap file will not be used for now, even though we allocated the space
+(the setup will be done in the next part)
 - the ZFS mountpoints are not needed because of being mounted automatically (via zsys)

 **d) Update the Grub boot loader configuration**: